-Example Search using Filters
+Example Search Using Filters

-Before you write policy rules to either allow or block traffic, you want to determine if there are any traffic flows between them.
+Before you write policy rules to either allow or block traffic, you should determine if there are any traffic flows between them.
 For example, you might want to find traffic between Development or Testing environments from your Production environments.

-Using the visualization tools, you can run, for example, the following query:
+For example, using the visualization tools, you can run the following query:

-Any traffic flows during the last week between my Development and Production environments, over any port except port 80, excluding any workloads that have a Role label named "Domain Controller"
+Find any traffic flows during the last week between my Development and Production environments, over any port except port 80, excluding any workloads that have a Role label named "Domain Controller."